AshwiniGorantla/frontend-mentor-todo_app/README.md

-To get started with the project, clone the repo into local folder and then run
+To get started with the project, clone the repo into local folder and run below cmd from root directory.

 ### `npm start`